 The MUSC CT Surgery Residency Program has been fully compliant with the 80-hour-work-week since it was begun in July, 2003.
 In order to do this, residents and faculty are assisted by a compliment of experienced physician extenders.
 These individuals alternate with general surgery PG-1 residents for in-house call on an alternating basis.
-Physician extenders also provide continuity of care for the wards and clinics and do admission workups, thus relieving the residents from the majority of “nonessential” routine tasks.
-At the PG-2 level the general surgery resident assists in the CTICU and the operating room and rotates second call from home with the CT residents.
+Physician extenders also provide continuity of care for the wards and clinics and do admission workups.

 The residency program includes two major teaching conferences.
 The first is a Tuesday morning didactic session which follows the curriculum recommended by the Thoracic Surgery Directors Association.
-The second major conference is the Wednesday afternoon Service Conference at which all patients operated upon in the previous week are reviewed for deaths, complications, and interesting teaching points.
+The second major conference is the Wednesday afternoon Service Conference at which all cardiothoracic patients operated upon in the previous week are reviewed for deaths, complications, and interesting teaching points.
 A Cardiothoracic Journal Club is held monthly off campus at a local restaurant.
 Other teaching conferences are listed here.

-Cardiothoracic residents in the independent program and in the final three years of the integrated program are funded by the Division to attend one major CT meeting each year.
+Cardiothoracic residents in the final three years of the integrated program are funded to attend one major CT meeting each year.
 In addition, expenses are funded for any resident who has a paper accepted for presentation at a major meeting.